-During the past decade, the South African water sector has gone through substantial changes in addressing the disparity between access to drinking water and sanitation provision.
-Recent service delivery protest regarding water and service provision have, however, highlighted that communication between municipalities and communities is often unsatisfactory, which results in a lack of trust and constructive engagement.
+In the past decade, the South African water sector has gone through substantial change to address the disparity of access to potable water, the shortcomings in water infrastructure development, and the adherence to water quality standards.
+Despite these attempts, recent service delivery protests relating to water and sanitation have highlighted the unsatisfactory communication between municipalities and communities, which has resulted in a lack of trust and constructive engagement.
 This study was based on the premise that community engagement is paramount to water supply management and sanitation provision.
-The research proposed an investigation into the use of information communication technologies (ICTs) to engage rural communities in water supply monitoring and the reporting of service faults.
+The research proposed an investigation regarding the use of information communication technologies (ICTs) to engage rural communities in water supply monitoring and the reporting of service faults.